Need to talk? Call 1800 882 436.

 What is my midwife's role during pregnancy?

-Midwives will support you through labour and birth.
+Midwives will support you through labour and the birth of your baby.
 They can:

 • give you information, encouragement and emotional support